Botanical Name: Pimpinella anisum

 Avoid this oil if you are pregnant or breastfeeding; have endometriosis or estrogen-dependent cancers; and, as always keep away from children under 5 years of age.

 Additional cautions when using diabetes medication, an anticoagulant medication, major surgery, peptic ulcer, hemophiliacs, or other bleeding disorders.

 Anise has been around for centuries and, in its plant form, used as herbal medicine in ancient cultures.
 It was recommended as a morning “pick me up” by natural philosopher Pliny.

-Anise essential oil can be used for a variety of purposes such as easing muscle spasms, help with insomnia, relief from headaches and insect bites.
-It is also said to have benefits for those suffering from asthma and bronchial congestion when this oil is added to a cream and rubbed onto the chest.
+Anise essential oil can be used for a variety of purposes such as easing muscle spasms, helping with insomnia, and relief from headaches and insect bites.
+It is also said to have benefits for those suffering from asthma and bronchial congestion when this oil is added to cream and rubbed onto the chest.

 Feeling spiritually lost?
 This essential oil can help bring awareness to your spiritual journey, reconnecting you back to your Divine place.

 - Pulse points